Erik1007/Bombers-Baseball/README.md

 **Testing:**

-Using https://validator.w3.org/, each page was tested repeatedly to track and debug errors in the code, until all errors were eliminated in all pages of the code.
+1. Using https://validator.w3.org/, each page was tested repeatedly to track and debug errors in the code, until all errors were eliminated in all pages of the code.

 ![html validation test results image](assets/images/html-validation.webp)

-using https://jigsaw.w3.org/css-validator/validator, the css stylesheet was tested to track errors and debugged until there are no errors in the code.
+2. using https://jigsaw.w3.org/css-validator/validator, the css stylesheet was tested to track errors and debugged until there are no errors in the code.

 ![css validation test results image](assets/images/css-validation.webp)

-Using Chrome Dev Tools to trouble shoot and test all pages repeatedly to track and debug the code for all the pages
+3. Using Chrome Dev Tools to trouble shoot and test all pages repeatedly to track and debug the code for all the pages.

 ![lighthouse performance results screenshot](assets/images/lighthouse.webp)

 **Unfixed bugs:**

-As far as I am aware, I am unaware of any unfixed bugs.
+I am unaware of any unfixed bugs.
 That is not to say that there are not any bugs, just that I am not aware of them.

+The main source of bugs that were encountered in the development of this website centered on the issues of responsivness to varying screen sizes when 'float' was primarily used for <div> and <image> placement.
+The website was converted to using flex CSS along along with changing the media querries to 'min-width' there by improving the resposiveness of the site to varying screen sizes while maintaining the desired UI asthetic appeal.

 **Deployment**